amitjoy/aspecio/README.md

 * Ensuring a piece of code takes place in a transaction ;
 * And more :-)

-Aspecio aims to make aspects predictable and bridges them with the OSGi service model.
+Aspecio aims to make aspects predictable and bridges them with the OSGi service registry model.

 ### Aspecio and OSGi